DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "data", "explain", "my_first_table", max_height=320, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+This is basically the same thing we saw as output to our `run` command.
 This metadata is useful internally, because it enables *kiara* to be very selective about which parts of a dataset it actually loads into memory, if any.

 One thing that is noteworthy here is the ``load_config`` section in the metadata.
 When saving the value, *kiara* automatically generated this configuration, and it can be used later to load and use the exact same table file, in another workflow.